Tyrrrz/CliFx/Readme.md

 }
 ```

+This approach covers the execution logic of the command, as well as all its interactions with the console.
-Similarly, you can also test your command at a higher level like so:
+If you also wish to test how the command gets instantiated, how it converts and validates its inputs, and how it behaves in the context of the application as a whole, then you can test it at the higher level like so:

 ```csharp
 // End-to-end test at the application level